aws-observability/application-signals-demo/README.md

 The setup includes:

 - **Primary Agent**: A general pet clinic assistant that handles appointment scheduling, clinic information, and emergency contacts.
 Any nutrition related queries will be delegated to the Nutrition Agent.
-- **Nutrition Agent**: A specialized agent focused on pet nutrition, diet recommendations, and feeding guidelines
+- **Nutrition Agent**: A specialized agent focused on pet nutrition, diet recommendations, and feeding guidelines.
+When deployed with the Pet Clinic EKS demo, it utilizes the nutrition service API at `http://<ingress-host>/nutrition` to base its answers on data from the service
-- **Traffic Generator**: A Lambda function scheduled via AWS EventBridge that sends queries to the Primary Agent every 1 minute.
+- **Traffic Generator**: A Lambda function scheduled via AWS EventBridge that sends queries to the Primary Agent on set a cadence.

 **Prerequisites:**
 - AWS CLI 2.x configured with appropriate permissions